zaphosting/docs/docs/suggestions.md

 Some of the factors that we review for new game or modpack suggestions include whether there is a certain minimum demand for the game, the age of the game and whether it is still popular and actively maintained/updated.

 #### Considerations for new webinterface features
-When submitting a new webinterface feature, ensure that it relates to our ZAP-Hosting website and the webinterface panels such as your gameserver's webinterface.
+When submitting a new webinterface feature, ensure that it relates to our ZAP-Hosting website and the webinterface panels such as your game server's webinterface.

 Any ideas are welcome here, whether it is a small suggestion for improvement or an entirely new feature that you believe should be included on our website and webinterface panels.